canelkatmis/KACL/README.md

 # KACL
-User friendly gui that you can search AWS items(instances, elbs, fqdns, network interfaces) on different accounts and regions quickly.
+User friendly gui that you can search AWS items(instances, elbs, fqdns, network interfaces) on multiple accounts and regions quickly.

+It's really hard to find any IP, ELB or FQDN when you have lots of customer on different AWS accounts and regions.
+This tool will simplify it.

-Add all you wanted AWS credentials inside bash scripts:
+Add all you wanted AWS credentials to bash scripts:
 ```
 generate_list <account_name> <account-id> <default_region> <access_key> <secret_key>
 ```